marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-insert-update-and-delete-stored-procedures.md

     s.Insert(i => i.Parameter(p => p.Blog.BlogId, "blog_id")));
 ```

-If you don’t have a navigation property on the dependent entity (i.e no Post.Blog property) then you can use the Association method to identify the other end of the relationship and then configure the parameters that correspond to each of the key property(s).
+If you don?t have a navigation property on the dependent entity (i.e no Post.Blog property) then you can use the Association method to identify the other end of the relationship and then configure the parameters that correspond to each of the key property(s).

 ```
 modelBuilder